 Educare Arizona serves as a community of learning, where future teachers and healthcare providers benefit from best practices, current practitioners hone their skills, and neighbors come together to celebrate their strengths and cultures, and work together to ameliorate conditions for and learning environments of Arizona‚Äôs children.

 To support Educare Arizona‚Äôs high-quality services, multiple funding streams – a dynamic public-private partnership – are leveraged in innovate and effective ways, underscoring the importance of early education throughout our community.

 Educare levels the playing field. ¬†Independent¬†evaluation conducted by the University of North Carolina¬†¬†shows at-risk children who enroll in Educare between birth and two years of age enter kindergarten on par with all children, regardless of income, entering kindergarten across the country. ¬†While we know evidence of the achievement gap shows as early as 18 months of age, Educare prevents the achievement gap from taking root in the first five years.

 Educare children score better on vocabulary and social skills than most low-income children. ¬†Well-developed social skills are critical to school success. ¬†Vocabulary is a strong predictor of how well a child will perform in school.

-Educare is a nationwide network of schools. ¬†Twenty Educare schools – including one in the nation‚Äôs capital – working cooperatively with strategic advocacy groups advancing state and national policy make for a powerful voice heard in Washington and across the country.
+Educare is a nationwide network of schools.¬† Twenty-five Educare schools – including one in the nation‚Äôs capital – working cooperatively with strategic advocacy groups advancing state and national policy make for a powerful voice heard in Washington and across the country.